VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 starts from left to right, in turn be stored.

 ### Bitmap Color
 The color of bitmap usually uses bit-count of pixel value to measure.
 This value is called color depth of the bitmap, or bit-count, or bits per pixel (bpp).
 Each pixel in the bitmap has same color bit-count.

 The so-call monochrome bitmap is the one that the color value of each pixel is stored in one bit.
 The color value of each pixel in monochrome bitmap is 0 or 1, respectively represents black and white.
 The color value of each pixel stored by four bits can demonstrate 16 kinds of color, the one stored by eight can demonstrate 256 while the one saved by 16 can demonstrate 65536 kinds of color.

 Two of the important display hardware in `PC` is video adapter and monitor.
 The video adapter is a circuitry board inserted in the main board, which consists of registers, memory (RAM, `ROM` and `BIOS`), and control circuitry.
 Most graphics video adapters are based on `VGA` model.
 For most embedded devices, the display hardware is always `LCD` and its `LCD` controller.

 Both `PC` display adapter and `LCD` controller have a video `RAM` (`VRAM`) to represent image on the screen. `VRAM` have to be big enough to manage all pixels on the screen.
-The programrs change the screen display by directly or indirectly fetch the data stored in `VRAM`.
+The programs change the screen display by directly or indirectly fetch the data stored in `VRAM`.
 Most video hardware provides the ability of visiting `VRAM` from `CPU` address and data `BUS`.
 It equals to map `VRAM` to `CPU` address space, and increase the visiting speed.

 `PC` monitor and `LCD` are all raster operation devices.
 Each point on the screen is a pixel and thus the display screen looks like a pixel matrix. `VRAM` stores data according to video mode.
 It records the color value of each pixel on the display screen.
 As we know, the computer uses binary ways to store data, in which 0 and 1 are used to represent each bit.
 As for monochrome video mode, the color value of one pixel point only needs one bit of `VRAM` to represent, if this bit is 1, it means the pixel is light.
-As for multicolor video mode, the color information of the pixel needs more bytes or bits to represent.
+As for multi-color video mode, the color information of the pixel needs more bytes or bits to represent.
 16-color video mode needs four bits to store one color value; 256-color mode needs 8 bits (1 byte) while 16-bit true color video mode needs two bytes to